Devon128/Engineering_4_Notebook/README.md

 no wiring
 ### Reflection
 I made the key.
 It was pretty smooth.
 Although i did make a mistake and had to go back some steps due to the fact that i forgot about how i could  use the  = constraint feature  that would've  made the angles of my sketch the same length.

+## 4.3 Assembly

+### Assignment Description.
+ Assemble all of the parts that we made.
+### Evidence

+### Wiring

+no wiring
+### Reflection
+It was pretty tough but good becuase it help me re-learn how to mate and told me what mates did what.